Specify the administrators and users who can install and manage add-ins for Outlook

 Use the EAC to assign permissions to users

-You can use the Exchange Admin Center (EAC) to assign users the permissions required to view and modify custom add-ins for their own use.
+You can use the EAC to assign users the permissions required to view and modify custom add-ins for their own use.
 For detailed information about how to do this, see Manage role groups in Exchange Online.

 Prevent add-in downloads by turning off the Office Store across Outlook

-The above steps will ensure that all end users with the default policy will no longer be able to install or manage Add-ins for Outlook.
+The following steps will ensure that all end users with the default policy will no longer be able to install or manage Add-ins for Outlook.

-- Log in to the Exchange Admin Console as a global administrator.
+- Log in to the EAC as a global administrator.

-- Navigate to Permissions, and then select User Roles.
+- Go to Permissions, and then select User Roles.

 - Double-click Default Role with Add-Ins Management to open the edit window.